tshrode37/Florida-Manatee-Mortalities/README.md

 Wildlife experts with the FWC perform consistent, high quality postmortem examinations of manatee carcasses that they discover or that are reported to them.
 Results from the examinations are summarized and available to be searched by county, year, and probable cause of death.
 The data used for this project will be the yearly summaries for 1974 to 2020.

 Each yearly summary contains information for Florida counties that had manatee deaths and one row containing information for the total number of deaths by cause.
-There are approximately ~35 observations and 10 features in each yearly summary and 47 yearly summaries will be used.
+There are approximately ~10 features in each yearly summary and 47 yearly summaries will be used.
 It should be noted that the older data (1974, 1975, etc.) may contain less data.
-This data will be collected using web-scraping techniques and then the `Tabula` module will extract the tables from the yearly summary PDF's and store them into a `pandas` DataFrame.
+This data will be collected using web-scraping techniques and the module `BeautifulSoup` and then the `Tabula` module will extract the data tables from the yearly summary PDF's and store them into a `pandas` DataFrame.
 Each set of data will then be saved as a `csv` file.

 ### Methodology

 Anaconda version 4.8.3, Tableau Desktop version 2019.3, and R version 4.0.3 was used to complete this project.
 Anaconda allowed us to utilize Jupyter Notebooks, which used Python version 3.7.4.
-Jupyter was used to scrape the FWC website and convert the data to `csv` files.
+Python was used to scrape the FWC website and convert the data to `csv` files.
 Tableau was used for the exploratory data analysis (EDA) portion of the project.
 Finally, R was used to analyze the time series data and build the forecasting models.

 #### Tools and Libraries